 The Build Up project was motivated by key findings of the Hackney Wick Through Young Eyes report – that young people are rarely involved in how their area is changing; that young people are too often negatively stereotyped; and that there aren’t enough opportunities for Secondary and Primary-aged young people to positively interact.

 The project was co-led with two brilliant local young adults, Daniel and Shenique, and won a Mayor of London award.
-You can read more about the project on the Build Up website here, and you can see photos of the space that the young people created below:
+You can read Daniel and Shenique's thoughts on the project here, and you can see a video and photos of the project here

-Over eight months in 2020 and 2021, we co-led the Fuse Project, a unique collaboration between us at Hackney Quest, UCL’s Institute for Global Prosperity, the London Legacy Development Corporation, and youth innovation agency The Plug (which is run by two local young adults from Hackney).
-The project provided paid roles for six local young people, who undertook research and service design work, designing a new service to support youth employment.
-The service that they designed is now being further developed, for implementation within the Good Growth Hub, a new youth employment centre on the Olympic Park.
+Over eight months in 2020 and 2021, we co-led the Fuse Project, a collaboration between us at Hackney Quest, UCL’s Institute for Global Prosperity, the London Legacy Development Corporation, and youth innovation agency The Plug (run by two local young adults from Hackney).
+The project provided paid roles for six local young people, who undertook research and service design work, designing a new service to support youth employment (mostly during the pandemic!).
+The findings of their research help feed into the development of the Good Growth Hub, a new youth employment centre on the Olympic Park.